seriousManual/dust-compressor/README.md

 ## note
 this is work in progress, so there's no guarantee it wouldn't break your code!

-feel free to list edge cases where
+feel free to list edge cases!